zeek/zeek-docs/scripts/base/frameworks/telemetry/main.zeek.rst

    metric is an error and will be ignored.

-   :cf: The counter family to use.
+   :param cf: The counter family to use.

-   :label_values: The label values to use for the counter.
+   :param label_values: The label values to use for the counter.

-   :value: The value to set the counter to.
+   :param value: The value to set the counter to.

    :returns: True if the counter value was set successfully.